ishakir/DSON/README.md

     such "ruby" is "pure", "supports" is so "hash" also "array" many wow

-Correct to the DSON spec
+Correct to the DSON spec.

+Try it out with custom ruby objects too!

 ## Contributing